-Roll up your sleeves: Montréal cooking classes perfect for foodies
+Roll up your sleeves: Montréal classes perfect for foodies

-Sometimes, it’s just not enough to tick all those must-visit restaurants, bars and bistros off your list.
+Montréal is, without a doubt, a foodie mecca.
+But sometimes, it’s just not enough to tick all those must-visit restaurants, bars and bistros off your list.
 Sometimes, you want to get your hands dirty (or sticky, or salty) and prepare that perfect plate of food yourself.
-Well, we wouldn’t blame you for being inspired to try your hand in the kitchen after eating your way through this fabulously foodie city.
-Luckily, Montréal’s got plenty of cooking classes – from well-known workshops to secret foodie favourites.
+Well, we wouldn’t blame you for being inspired to try your hand in the kitchen after eating your way through our gourmet city.
+Luckily, Montréal’s got plenty of classes – from well-known workshops to secret foodie favourites.

-The Old Port is known for fine dining, so it’s no surprise that popular cooking and cocktail school Ateliers et Saveurs calls this neighborhood home.
+Old Montréal is known for fine dining, so it’s no surprise that popular cooking school Ateliers & Saveurs calls this neighborhood home (though the concept has proven so popular that there’s now a second branch open in the Plateau neighborhood).
 With everything from sushi-making to tapas, you’ll get hands-on experience and time to enjoy your meal or cocktail creations after class.
-Workshops ($22-$110) are normally in French, but translation can usually be provided.
+Workshops range from fantastic lunchtime express classes ($22) to a three-hour meal class with wine pairings ($115).
+It’s worth noting that classes are normally offered in French, but translation and explanations can usually be provided in English if necessary.

-They say there’s something therapeutic about watching someone else cook, which may be why Westmount cookbook store Appetite for Books has such popular workshops.
-Classes ($85-$131) are based on one of the books in the store, so on any given evening you could be introduced to fruity preserves, South-East Asian fare, or vegetarian classics.
-If you’re lucky, you may even catch a class presented by one of the cookbook authors themselves.
+Cookbook lover?
+Well, Westmount cookbook store Appetite for Books has shelves full of delectable titles, and offers popular workshops in-store.
+Demonstration classes by the talented chef Jonathan ($95-$130) are usually based on one of the books for sale (except for the knife skills class), so on any given evening you could be introduced to fruity preserves, South-East Asian fare, or vegetarian classics.
+If you’re lucky, you may even catch a class presented by one of the cookbook authors.

-A long-standing institution in the Little Italy neighborhood, the Mezza Luna cooking school is hosted by mother and son team Elena and Stefano, plus a number of famous guest chefs such as Martin Picard (Au Pied de Cochon) and Nick Hodge (Icehouse).
+And for die-hard pizza and pasta fans, you’ll love Mezza Luna.
+A long-standing institution in the Little Italy neighborhood, this cooking school is hosted by mother and son team Elena and Stefano, plus a few famous guest chefs such as Martin Picard (Au Pied de Cochon) and Nick Hodge (Icehouse).
 Here, you’ll find everything from traditional pasta classes to fish preparation (call to ask which are in English).
-Classes ($75 to $140) consist of a demonstration – arrive early to snag a front-row seat – followed by tasting.
+Classes ($80 to $140) consist of a demonstration – arrive early to snag a front-row seat – followed by a tasting.

-For those with a sweet tooth, The Lincoln Apartment Bakery is a hidden gem tucked away above a cafe boutique in Verdun.
-Classes are focused on simple, delicious desserts and breadmaking – perfect for beginner bakers or families.
-The feel is “relaxed and rustic” and the 2-hour themed workshops such as “Chocolate Heaven” and “Pastry n’ Pies” will have you mixing, sifting, and frosting your way to the much-anticipated tasting session at the end.
-Classes ($35-$65) are in English (French available) and everyone goes home with a box full of freshly baked treats.
+For those with an undeniable sweet tooth, The Lincoln Apartment Bakery is a hidden gem tucked away in a beautiful red-brick loft kitchen in the Griffintown neighborhood.
+Classes at this ‘boutique baking school’ are focused on simple, delicious desserts (and breadmaking) – perfect for beginner bakers, families, and competent bakers who want to pick up extra tips and tricks.
+The feel is relaxed and intimate, and the 2-hour themed workshops such as “Chocolate Heaven” and “Pretty Pies” are all hands-on, and will have you mixing, sifting, and frosting your way to the much-anticipated tasting session at the end.
+Classes ($45-$74) are in English (French available) and everyone goes home with a box full of freshly baked treats.